Religion in Cuba: History

-Presidency of Fidel Castro
+Leadership of Fidel Castro

 After the communist revolution of 1959, the Cuban government restricted religious practice.
 Religious people were not allowed to join the Cuban Communist Party due to religion being contradictory to the party's Marxist philosophy.
 In August 1960, several bishops signed a joint pastoral letter condemning communism and declaring it incompatible with Catholicism, and calling on Catholics to reject it.
-Castro gave a four-hour speech the next day, condemning priests who serve "great wealth" and using fears of Falangist influence to attack Spanish born priests, declaring "There is no doubt that Franco has a sizeable group of fascist priests in Cuba and that imperialism, through its falangist and fascist influence with Franco, has been ceaselessly moving its pawns to try to bring the revolution into a conflict."
+Castro gave a four-hour speech the next day, condemning priests who serve "great wealth" and using fears of Falangist influence to attack Spanish-born priests, declaring "There is no doubt that Franco has a sizeable group of fascist priests in Cuba and that imperialism, through its falangist and fascist influence with Franco, has been ceaselessly moving its pawns to try to bring the revolution into a conflict."

 From 1959 to 1961, 80% of the professional Christian priests and ministers of the Cuban churches left Cuba for the United States.
 The property of the clergy was also nationalized.

 The decade following the 1960s was turbulent, and many people lost interest in religion because much of the religious hierarchy opposed the popular revolution.
 The Archdiocese of Havana in 1971 reported only 7,000 baptisms.
 In 1989 this figure had increased to 27,609 and in 1991 to 33,569.